The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 There are several factors that make these two different.
 The first is how ownership is distributed.
-Joint tenancy is an agreement where all parties own an equal share of the property but tenancy in common agreements can outline separate percentages of ownership to different partners.
+Joint tenancy is an agreement where all parties own an equal share of the property.
+Tenancy in common agreements can outline separate percentages of ownership to different partners.

 Another differentiating factor is what happens when an owner passes away.
 With joint tenancy, when an owner dies, his or her shares go to the other owners.
-On the contrary, with tenancy in common, a deceased owner’s shares are passed down to their heir(s).
+But with tenancy in common, a deceased owner’s shares are passed down to their heir(s).

-The last big difference pertains to transfers of ownership.
+The last big difference is how ownership gets transferred.
 In a joint tenancy, no owner can transfer or sell their share of ownership without all other owners agreeing to it.
-In a tenancy in common, however, any owner can transfer their share of ownership at their leisure without anyone else’s approval.
+In a tenancy in common, any owner can transfer their share of ownership at their leisure without anyone else’s approval.